thunderbird89/esf/stories/story-knock-knock.md

 ---

 Three blocks away, in a narrow access corridor between docking bays, the woman who had called herself Shael'na ducked into a maintenance alcove.
-Her markings—artificial bioluminescence generated by the holographic mask—dimmed to nothing as she reached up and carefully peeled the gossamer-thin material from her features.
+Her markings - artificial bioluminescence generated by the holographic mask - dimmed to nothing as she reached up and carefully peeled the gossamer-thin material from her features.

 Beneath the mask, Operative Kresh'tar's reptilian features were set in grim satisfaction.
 Her thick scaled hide was a mottled pattern of dark greens and grays, and her secondary eyelids flickered as she adjusted to the change in appearance.
 The Ryzak intelligence officer flexed her clawed hands, relieved to be free of the uncomfortable disguise.

 The holographic technology was sophisticated enough to fool Xenari recognition systems, even to replicate the false warmth of their body temperature.
 But it couldn't replicate their frailty, their lack of physical strength.
-Kresh'tar's natural Ryzak physiology—powerful, predatory, built for combat—had required conscious effort to suppress throughout the entire interaction.
+Kresh'tar's natural Ryzak physiology - powerful, predatory, built for combat - had required conscious effort to suppress throughout the entire interaction.
 The mask had done the visual work, but the performance had been all hers.

-She pulled a small device from her pocket—an intelligence ministry scanner, compact and purpose-built.
+She pulled a small device from her pocket - an intelligence ministry scanner, compact and purpose-built.
 When she'd held Vael'thi's comm unit, when she'd examined it with apparent curiosity, the scanner had been pressed against the encryption module, copying its quantum-paired key signatures in a fraction of a second.

 The small display confirmed successful acquisition.
 The encryption keys for Xenari fleet coordination channels, complete with the necessary authentication protocols.
 Temporary access, perhaps only a few cycles before the theft would be discovered and the keys cycled, but temporary was all they needed.

 Kresh'tar allowed herself a moment of satisfaction.
 The Xenari officer would wake tomorrow with a headache and a vague memory of pleasant conversation.
-By the time he realized anything was wrong—if he ever did—it would be far too late.
+By the time he realized anything was wrong - if he ever did - it would be far too late.

 She activated her secure comm, the signal heavily encrypted and routed through three relay points to obscure its origin.